asdfjkl/pgn2dcg/README.md

 Status is `0x00` normally.
 Otherwise, if the game is marked for deletion, the status byte is `0xFF`.

 **Offset**
-Offset is a unisgned int64 denoting the position (offset) of the game in the game file (i.e. database.dcg)
+Offset is a unsigned int64 denoting the position (offset) of the game in the game file (i.e. database.dcg)

 **WhiteRef**
 Offset (unsigned 32-bit integer) pointing to the White player entry in `database.dcn`.